fair4health/ppddm/README.md

 ## ppddm-core
 Core components and libraries shared by other modules of the FAIR4Health PPDDM such as the REST model or machine learning libraries.

+## Acknowledgement

+This research has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 824666, [FAIR4Health Project](https://www.fair4health.eu/) (Improving Health Research in EU through FAIR Data).